|

 • what real friendship looks like

-Set up an achievement wall- frame happy moments pictures and the achievements that make them proud (this option looks gorgeous, I wouldn’t mind converting it into a wall of achievements)
+Set up an achievement wall- frame happy moments pictures and the achievements that make them proud.

 Prepare a photo book of their passions, interests, and people

 Prepare a “Board of Happiness”.
-It is similar to the previous one, but a notice board allows you to have their achievements and their happy memory on display.
+It is similar to the previous one, but a notice board (or a poster board) allows you to display their achievements and happy memories.

 How to “Kids’ Art Wall Ideas that Develop Coping Skills & Fight Anxiety”

-Practice positive affirmations ⇐ the post I link to here will teach you ALL you need to know about positive affirmations.
-It shares benefits, situations when they may backfire, tips for beginners (adults, kids and kids struggling with anxiety) and a list of positive self-statements to download.
+• 130+ Positive Affirmations for Kids: this post will teach you ALL you need to know about positive affirmations.
+It shares benefits, situations when they may backfire, tips for beginners (adults, kids, and kids struggling with anxiety), and a list of positive self-statements to download.

-Let them be responsible for their own house chores (we always talk about age-appropriate activities, but I would rather talk about developmentally appropriate chores.
-I´m a special needs Mom so I’d rather not be continuously reminded of how many “age-appropriate” chores we haven’t yet achieved):
+Let them be responsible for their own household chores (we always talk about age-appropriate activities, but I have a child with a disability, so I would rather talk about developmentally appropriate chores).

 • Walk the dog